open-webrtc-toolkit/IATF/docs/index.md

     + Move up the added JRE lib before android lib in 'Bootstrap Entries'.

 6. Build project:<br>
-Build BaseSDK -> Build P2PSDK -> Build TestFramework -> copy 'TestFramework/bin/testframework-android.jar' to 'TestFrameworkTest/libs' -> Build 'TestFrameworkTest'
+Build TestFramework -> copy 'TestFramework/bin/testframework-android.jar' to 'TestFrameworkTest/libs' -> Build 'TestFrameworkTest'

+7. Change the serverIPURL in source code and start peer server.

-7. Right click on the test entry class and run as java application.
+8. Right click on the test entry class and run as java application.

+> **Note**: The default shell path used is {/bin/sh}, `node`, `karma`, `adb` are supposed to be accessed directly in command line or you have to change the starting commands in related RunnerHelper.

 # Write Customized Test Guide{#section4}
 1. Create android project and import 'TestFramework/bin/testframework-android.jar', 'hamcrest-core-1.3.jar' and 'junit-4.12.jar'